Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/how-to/how-to-fast-start-without-old-history.md

 ## Overview

-This tutorial records the current chain state and future history, without previous historical data on the local chain.
+This tutorial demonstrates how to capture the current chain state and future history, without previous historical data on the local chain.

 ## Before you begin